 This was not a simple automation problem.

-We could have reduced scope or leaned on templated advice.
-Instead, we prioritized trust and usefulness, even if that meant slower progress.
+Scope could have been reduced or templated advice leaned on.
+Instead, trust and usefulness were prioritized, even if that meant slower progress.

-We released Blueprint AI in phases to validate trust and value before broad exposure.
+Blueprint AI was released in phases to validate trust and value before broad exposure.

 Music Team reps reviewed outputs in detail.
 Their feedback shaped guardrails, fallback logic, and tone.